oliver7011/Micro-Blog/README.md

 <p>
   <img src="https://github.com/oliver7011/Micro-Blog/blob/main/login.PNG" width="445" height="365">
 </p>
+The login data is sent with a POST request to an authentication script.
+The password is hashed using SHA1 and compared to the database.
-Users password is hashed and check against hash in database If login is sucessful a session is created storing the users data and they are redirected to the their message feed
+If the login is sucessful a session is created storing the users data and they are redirected to the their message feed.

 Message Feed:
 <p>